HA6Bots/TikTok-Compilation-Video-Generator/README.md

-# Currently broken due to changes to the unofficial TikTokAPI.
-Please be patient while a fix is being worked on.
+# NOW FIXED using new TikTok API!
+Special thanks to https://github.com/avilash/TikTokAPI-Python for the API!
+Thanks for being patient.
+See below server config file instructions for new info.

 # TikTok-Compilation-Video-Generator